-How Okja Made Us Care So Damn Much About A CG Superpig
+How Okja Made Us Care So Damn Much About a CG Superpig

 CG creatures have come so far over the years; can you talk about how the process has changed?

-What did you do on set to prepare the photography for CG effects?
+What did you on set to prepare the photography for CG effects?

 de Boer: That’s really what makes Okja a different beast, or different animal.
 Because there is a tender, intimate relationship, especially between a small girl and a huge animal, there was no way that we were going to avoid them touching a lot.
 So there is a lot of contact in the movie.
 But not only in a tender, sort of delicate way, but also in terms of shoving, pushing.
 We have a scene in New York where 16 people have their hands on Okja.
 Or when she comes out of the truck in the traffic tunnel, there’s three-four people that all sort of push and pull and all of that had to be legitimised.
 And that is pretty tricky stuff.

-So we would rehearse and we would have our timing cues and build our strategy in terms of solving all these set ups, and then we would rehearse that with Mija — the actress Seo Hyun — so that she was comfortable with it and that so that she knew what we were trying to achieve and how we were trying to do it.
+So we would rehearse and we would have our timing cues and built our strategy in terms of solving all these set ups, and then we would rehears that with Mija—the actress Seo Hyun—so that she was comfortable with it and that so that she knew what we were trying to achieve and how we were trying to do it.
 And so when we were on set, with the additional stresses of extras, and timing constraints, and noise, and other stuff that would water down communication, we were always on the same page.
 And Mija, more importantly, was very comfortable with having Steve right next to her and that relationship was very important for Mija to deliver her best acting performance.

 So we built this workflow of trust and rehearsing.
 As the VFX team, we always stayed in character with Okja with the prop pieces, and that’s how we worked our way through the 300 Okja shots, a total screen time of 40 minutes.